Download and Build Sample App

 When you build your app, you can customize the look and feel by changing colors, fonts, and images.
 To customize the images, you will need at least the following image assets: logo, splash screen logo, and app icon.

 More customization is possible, including the layout.
-See Customize the Look and Feel of Your App for details.
+See the three topics in Customize the Appearance for details.

 Fire App Builder Features